smartdevicelink/sdl_evolution/proposals/NNNN-android-transport-overhaul.md

 ### Refactor Transport Layer

-The first step will be to refactor how the transport layer works.
+The first step will be to refactor how the transport and protocol layers work.

 Currently this is how the transport layer looks.
 As can be seen the protocol layer is mixed into the transport layer and only receiving messages through multiple listeners.